-Cymone Williams, Extended Stay Case Manager at SafeHouse Denver, agrees with this assessment.
+Cymone Williams, Chief Program Officer at SafeHouse Denver, agrees with this assessment.
 “Stalking is something that comes up in almost every single case I work with,” Williams said.
 “Sadly, it is less common to not have some form of stalking actively happening or for a survivor to have experienced it at some point in their relationship.”
 Beyond its immediate effects, she also pointed to stalking behaviors having longer-term repercussions on the survivor’s ability to maintain employment, housing, and their own mental health – especially in cases where survivors share children with their stalkers.

 Williams cited an alarming statistic about the prevalence of stalking in abusive relationships.
 The National Coalition Against Domestic Violence (NCADV) found that 89% of murdered women who previously experienced physical violence before their death had also been stalked during the last year of their lives.

 She went on to describe how “misinformation and messages within culture […] create normalization around such behaviors and the unfortunate common use of technology by abusers to stalk.
 All too often, messages in the media portray stalking as an extreme display of curiosity, love and/or devotion,” Williams said. “[This] makes it harder for victims of stalking to identify the safety risk they are experiencing; to be believed if they do disclose it to family, friends, courts and law enforcement; and to be and feel fully supported if they choose to reach out for help.”